 Dart was appointed in 1850 and sent to Oregon to negotiate treaties with the tribes of western Oregon.
 He is told to begin with the Willamette Valley first, as the most desirable area for settlement, and to remove the tribes to east of the Cascade Mountains.
 He begins the process with his Willamette Treaty Commission, Governor John T. Gaines, Alonzo A. Skinner, and Beverly S. Allen, in the Willamette Valley where he is not present.
 Then, the commission moves to the Columbia, with Dart, and they negotiate the many treaties of Tansey Point, the Commission continues on to Port Orford and three treaties there, and finishes the year at Oregon City with the final Clackamas treaty.
 None of the tribes agree to move east, and most acquire a reservation within their lands, or rights to remain until their death.
 Dart goes to Washington D.C. with the treaties and tries to shepherd them through Congress.
 But, they fail to be ratified and are rejected outright by October 1852.
 (Dan Boxberger describes the events well)

-In this series, NARA M1049, is a set of letters from Anson Dart, introducing the treaties and journalizing the peoples and lands they concern.
+In the microfilm series, NARA M1049, is a set of letters from Anson Dart, introducing the treaties and journalizing the peoples and lands they concern.
 There are copies of the treaties, at least a few, and some unique letters and statements not available elsewhere.

 Washington, 20th April 1852